-Prof. Natasa Przulj is a member of Academia Europaea -- The Academy of Europe, a functioning European Academy of Humanities, Letters and Sciences.
+Prof. Natasa Przulj is an elected member of Academia Europaea--The Academy of Europe, The Serbian Royal Academy, and a Fellow of the British Computer Society.
 She is an ICREA Research Professor at Barcelona Supercomputing Center as of January 1st, 2019.
-She is a Fellow of the British Computer Society.
 In 2014, she was awarded the British Computer Society Roger Needham Award for a distinguished research contribution in computer science by a UK based researcher within ten years of their PhD.
-She received two prestigious European Research Council (ERC) grants.
+She received two prestigious European Research Council (ERC) grants, ERC Consolidator (2018-23) and ERC Starting (2012-17).
 She held a prestigious NSF CAREER Award.
 Her research has also been supported by other large governmental and industrial grants.
-She was previously a Full Professor (2016-2019) at UCL, Associate Professor (2012-2016) and Assistant Professor (2009-2012) at Imperial College London and an Assistant Professor at University of California Irvine (2005-2009).
-She obtained a PhD in Computer Science from University of Toronto in 2005.
+She was previously a Full Professor (2016-2019) at UCL, Associate Professor (2012-2016) and Assistant Professor (2009-2012) at Imperial College London and an Assistant Prof. at Univ. of California-Irvine (2005-2009).
+She obtained a PhD in Computer Science from Univ. of Toronto in 2005.

 - Molecular and clinical data integration for precision medicine: patient stratification, biomarker discovery, drug re-purposing, drug discovery, disease re-classification